 - Deer tend to avoid

 The Blue Moon Wisteria Plant is "re-writing the book" on this classic Southern flowering plant.
-It blooms like other wisteria, in early summer, but then it blooms again.
-If it is "happy" where it is growing, it will even bloom a third time!
+It blooms like other wisteria, in late spring/early summer, but then it blooms sporadically through the summer.
 The blue moon wisteria vine

 takes a year or two to get established, then it is a very vigorous grower and if allowed to, it will extend 20' in either direction.
 Large, foot-long flower clusters are "showstoppers."
 Plant in full sun.
 Potted.
 Very hardy in Zones 4–9.

 - The growth rate of a Blue Moon Wisteria depends upon its age and the growing conditions.
 The plant typically takes 1-2 years to establish.
 It's a vigorous grower at this stage, especially if located in full sun.